LCJG-BetaLabs/test-full-stack-developer/README.md

 ### Backend

+Please implement the following features to the backend

-- register user with email, and password
+- register a user with email, and password
 - save a user's profile, which includes name, email address, phone, profile picture, and company
 - add friend(s) for a user
 - view friends of a user's

 ### Frontend

+Please implement the following features in frontend

+- A register page with fields to enter name, email address, phone, profile picture, and company
 - A login page
-- A register page with fields to enter name, email address, phone, profile picture, and company
-- A page to view a user's profile by user ID, and a button to add the user as a friend, if not already added or viewing one's own profile
+- A protected page to view a user's profile by user ID, and a button to add the user as a friend, if not already added or viewing one's own profile
 - A page to show a user's friends